 There is a broad range of issues that online therapy can help individuals or couples manage.
 Some of these include:

-- Long-lasting issues from trauma, such as post-traumatic stress disorder (PTSD) or abuse
+- Long-lasting issues from trauma, such as post-traumatic stress disorder (PTSD)

 - Getting through the death of a loved one (grieving)

 - Mental disorders, such as bipolar disorder, mood disorders, or schizophrenia

 Traditional talk therapy is between a client and a therapist.

 While all offices will have their own online sites and apps, the goal is to provide online therapy sessions to patients in a comfortable and open environment.
 For some people, their home is the best place to hold their initial sessions.